Frederick F. Palmer

 Frederick Fraser Palmer (July 14, 1925 – January 2, 1992) was a rear admiral in the United States Navy.
 He was chief of the United States Naval Reserve from September 1978 until October 1982.
-Prior to that he was the commandant of the Fourth Naval District in headquartered in Philadelphia, Pennsylvania.
-His awards included the Navy Cross, Silver Star and Distinguished Flying Cross.
+Prior to that he was commander and pilot with Attack Carrier Air Wing 14 (CVW-14) on the USS Ranger (CVA-61) while deployed to Southeast Asia in 1966, the Skipper of the USS Raleigh (LPD-1) from 4 Oct 1969 to 7 Sep 1970, and the Commandant of the Fourth Naval District in headquartered in Philadelphia, Pennsylvania.
+His awards included the Navy Cross, Silver Star and Distinguished Flying Cross for service in Vietnam in 1966.